ChrisAkridge/Cix/docs/Grammar.md

 	Right parentheses (U+0029)

 function-expression:
-	identifier or
-	hwcall-intrinsic or
+	identifier or hwcall-intrinsic or function-pointer-expression
-	function-pointer-expression

 hwcall-intrinsic:
 	"@hwcall"

 function-pointer-expression:
-	Left parentheses (U+0028) then
+	( then
 	Zero or more whitespaces then
 	expression then
 	Zero or more whitespaces then
-	Right parentheses (U+0029)
+	)

 function-call-arguments:
 	Zero or more function-call-argument then
-	Comma (U+002C) if not last argument in list then
+	, if not last argument in list then
 	Zero or more whitespaces

 function-call-argument: